samghelms/vscode-datascience-extensions/README.md

 3 + 4 would be a lot easier if (this pull request)[] gets accepted.

 8. As a hold-over until the terminal api is finalized, maybe we could create some sort of interactive bash script tool that could run in a web view or via some editor extensions.

+9. SQL IDE that uses sqlalchemy + python (+ optionally jupyter for remote execution) to connect to arbitrary databases.

+# TODOS

+- [] Modularize the packages in this repository so that they share code better.

+- [] Create bundles of packages for release.